hmallen/lorenzbot/README.md

 - Make csv profit calc ignore last group of buys without a sell for calculation

 IF TIME:
+- Test on other markets (ex.
+'BTC_STR')
 - Move major functions to library in object-oriented setup
 - Add argument for product selection
 - Add MongoDB collection to store Telegram users
 - Python emoji module with Telegram messages
+- Remove loop delay almost entirely, replacing with constant monitoring of real-time websocket order book

 NEEDS TESTING:
+- Add price difference from target to Telegram messages
 - Catch ALL exceptions with logger...some going completely uncaught/unhandled ****
 - On Poloniex internal error, buy (and possibly sell) trades are still logged as if they were successful
 - Multi-line Telegram message formatting (needs testing and improvement)